Kvothe838/test-quiz/README.md

-﻿# Fast Track Test Quiz
+﻿# Quiz

- Solution for Fast Track Test Quiz.
+ This is a technical test for the hiring process of a backend developer position.

 Instructions: